danielh-official/streaks-for-ynab-website/views/privacy.md

 - Features described in this policy may be added, removed, or modified
 - Privacy practices may be updated as we improve the app
 - We will update this policy when significant changes occur
-- The core privacy principles (local data processing, no cloud storage, etc.) remain unchanged

-**Future Considerations:**

-- Cloud syncing via CloudKit may be added in future versions (especially for Mac compatibility)
-- Any cloud features will be opt-in and disabled by default
-- Users will always retain the ability to clear their data completely
-- Significant privacy changes will be communicated clearly before implementation